clearlinux/swupd-client/docs/swupd.1.md

 `bundle-add {bundles}`

     Installs new software bundles.
-Bundles available can be listed with the `--list` option.
-Any bundle name listed after `bundle-add` will be downloaded and installed.
+Any bundle name listed after `bundle-list --all` will be downloaded and installed.

-    *  `-l, --list`

-        Lists all available software bundles, either installed or not, that are available.

 `bundle-remove {bundles}`